Melton Halt railway station: History

 The station was renamed Melton Halt by British Railways by February 1965.
-In 1970 after the one of the tracks was removed (Hull slow) a new platform was constructed.
+In 1970 after one of the tracks was removed (Hull slow) a new platform was constructed.

 The station was closed by British Rail on 10 July 1989.

 Potential Reopening

 In June 2019, it was revealed that Hull Local Enterprise Partnership were looking at reopening the station as a major parkway station for InterCity services next to Melton West Business Park and the A63 road.
 If plans come to fruition it would be the first station to open in East Yorkshire for over 100 years.